selfishprimate/gerillass-docs/content/docs/adaptive.md

 ---
 title: "Adaptive"
-description: "Adaptive Sass mixin helps you set a max-width value to the containing elements.
-It is useful when you wish to apply adaptive design concepts to your responsive designs."
 site_title: "Adaptive Sass Mixin"
 site_description: "Adaptive Sass mixin helps you set a max-width value to the containing elements.
 It is useful when you wish to apply adaptive design concepts to your responsive designs."
-site_keywords: "Adaptive Design, CSS Adaptive Design, Bootstrap Adaptive Design, Adaptive Design with Sass, SCSS Adaptive Design, What is Adaptive Design?, "
+site_keywords: "Adaptive Design, CSS Adaptive Design, Bootstrap Adaptive Design, Adaptive Design with Sass, SCSS Adaptive Design, What is Adaptive Design?"
 ---

 # Adaptive